ajoslin103/react-either-property/README.md

 ### purpose

-This utility was created to help me to verify my React component props in the situation where either one or the other of two props are expected (or required.)
+This utility was created to help verify my React component props in the situations where either one or the other of two props are expected (or required.)

+## installation

+`npm install react-either-property`

 ### example